 The roundel is an example of early branding, which is still going strong after a century of use.
 Pick also commissioned stylish publicity posters from established and avant garde artists.
 This led to LT being one of London's most important arts patrons.

-There are 311 objects in the Design for travel gallery.
-Select a section below to refine the objects or choose an object below to browse through the museum
+There are 311 objects to view in the Design for travel gallery.
+Select a section below, one of the four chosen objects or show all objects from this gallery